 If this furnace replaces a furnace that was connected to a vent system or chimney, the vent or vent connectors of other remaining appliances may need to be re-sized.
 Vent systems or vent connectors of other appliances must be sized to the minimum size as determined using appropriate table found in the current edition of National Fuel Gas Code NFPA 54/ANSI Z-223.1.
-In Canada, refer to CAN/CSA-B149.1
+In Canada, refer to CAN/CSA-B149.1.

 An abandoned masonry chimney may be used as a raceway for properly insulated and supported combustion-air (when applicable) and vent pipes.
-Each furnace must have its own set of combustion-air and vent pipes and be terminated individually, as shown in Figure 47 for Direct Vent (2-pipe) system or Figure 48 for ventilated combustion air option.
+Each furnace must have its own set of combustion-air and vent pipes and be terminated individually, as shown in Figure 53 for Direct Vent (2-Pipe)

+system, or Figure 54 for single-pipe or ventilated combustion air option.

 A furnace shall not be connected to a chimney flue serving a separate appliance designed to burn solid fuel.

-Other gas appliances with their own venting system may also use the abandoned chimney as a raceway providing it is permitted by local code, the current edition of the National Fuel Gas Code and the vent or liner manufacturer's installation instructions.
+Other gas appliances with their own venting system may also use the abandoned chimney as a raceway providing it is permitted by local code, the current edition of the National Fuel Gas Code, and the vent or liner manufacturer's installation instructions.
 Care must be taken to prevent the exhaust gases from one appliance from contaminating the combustion air of other gas appliances.

-Do not take combustion air from inside the chimney when using ventilated combustion air or single pipe vent option.
+Do not take combustion air from inside the chimney when using ventilated combustion air or single-pipe vent option.

-These furnaces can be vented either as direct vent furnace, or as ventilated combustion air system.
+These furnaces can be vented as direct-vent (two-pipe), ventilated combustion air, or non-direct (single-pipe) vent system.
 Each type of venting system is described below.
-Common venting between furnaces or other appliances prohibited.
+Common venting between these furnaces or other appliances is prohibited.